Klumz/comp110-journal/README.md

 "She feels the flowchart is "an essential tool in problem solving" and states, "The person who cannot flowchart cannot anticipate a problem, analyze the problem, plan the solution, or solve the problem.""
 - A bold statement, and I don't feel like this is necessarily true.
 While flowcharts do provide clear paths and visualisation, I don't believe they are as vital as mentioned.
 Especially when it comes to programming, one can't always expect and predict problems that arise based on flowcharts alone.

+### Reference:
+Ben Shneiderman, Richard Mayer, Don McKay, and Peter Heller.
+1977.
+"Experimental investigations of the utility of detailed flowcharts in programming", Commun.
+ACM 20, 6 (June 1977), p.
+373-381.

 ### [3] A Fast Procedure for Computing the Distance Between Complex Objects in Three-Dimensional Space (incomplete)

 ### Quotes
 "It applies to a complex family of shape models and is particularly convenient when the objects are subject to changes in position and orientation."
 - This appears to be a practical application for video games, among others.

+### Reference:
+E. G. Gilbert, D. W. Johnson and S. S. Keerthi, "A fast procedure for computing the distance between complex objects in three-dimensional space," in IEEE Journal on Robotics and Automation, vol. 4, no. 2, pp. 193-203, Apr 1988.

 ### [4] Letters to the Editor: Go To Statement Considered Harmful